EU launches legal case against Britain over Northern Ireland

 “That’s all we’re trying to sort out with some temporary and technical measures which we think are very sensible, but obviously we’ll look forward to our discussions with our EU friends and see where we get to,” he said.

-Reporting by Philip Blenkinsop in Brussels, Guy Faulconbridge and Kate Holton in London; Editing by Gabriela Baczynska and Peter Graff
+Reporting by Philip Blenkinsop in Brussels, Alistair Smout, Guy Faulconbridge and Kate Holton in London, Jeff Mason in Washington; Editing by Gabriela Baczynska, Peter Graff and Alexander Smith

 Our Standards: The Thomson Reuters Trust Principles.